Sports Physical Therapy Residency Program

 The resident will spend the majority of his/her time at the Cleveland Clinic Sports Health Center: a stand alone, state-of-the art sports medicine complex complete with outpatient surgery suites, offices and exam rooms, on-site imaging, a large functional rehabilitation gym and aquatic therapy.

 One Sports Physical Therapy Resident position is available every other year (odd number years).
 The Program utilizes the Centralized Application Process outlined on the ABPTRFE website.
-Applications are accepted from October 1, 2016 through January 16, 2017
+Applications are due December 1, 2018.

 The sports physical therapy resident will perform on field sports coverage in excess of 300 hours (ABPTRFE requirement is 200).
 The resident will have a primary high school and college which he/she works alongside Athletic Trainers and Team Physicians to provide acute medical services.
 The resident will also spend 1 to 2 afternoons per week in the college training room providing Physical Therapy services to NCAA athletes.
 The resident will cover a variety of sports including football, basketball, hockey, lacrosse, wrestling, road races, and other community outreach events as they occur.
 The resident will spend 3 full weeks with the high school during football pre-season.
 The resident will also have the opportunity to work with the Cleveland Indians (MLB) and Cleveland Cavaliers (NBA).